 - The transportation of students from home to school and back; and

-- At or before 4 a.m., staff from SISD’s Emergency Operations team will deploy to assess weather and roadway conditions.
-SISD Emergency Operations will go into an alert status and will work with Guadalupe County Office of Emergency Management, Guadalupe County and City of Seguin Public Works, Guadalupe County and City of Seguin Law Enforcement, and county-wide volunteer fire departments and first responders.
+- At or before 4 a.m., Seguin ISD’s Emergency Operations team will deploy to assess weather and roadway conditions.
+Emergency Operations will go into an alert status and work with the Guadalupe County Office of Emergency Management, Guadalupe County and City of Seguin Public Works, Guadalupe County and City of Seguin Law Enforcement, and county-wide volunteer fire departments and first responders.

-- By 4:30 a.m., SISD Emergency Operations will visually inspect various areas across the district for icy, wet, or dry roads and monitor weather information resources.
+- By 4:30 a.m., Seguin ISD Emergency Operations will visually inspect areas across the district for icy, wet, or dry roads and monitor weather information resources.

-- Road conditions are analyzed along with other related information available from other school districts.
+- Road conditions are analyzed, along with available information from other school districts.

 - If roads are questionable, the Superintendent will consider findings and recommendations.